-The behaviour function [[·]] gives a semantics to the structural description case in of lo: hi, hi: lo.
-CASE and OF are HOL functions that, given the subcomponents' behaviours [lo: hi] and [[hi: lo]], represent the behaviour of the whole case statement.
+The behaviour function $[\cdot]$ gives a semantics to the structural description case in of lo: hi, hi: lo.
+CASE and OF are HOL functions that, given the subcomponents' behaviours [lo: hi] and [hi: lo], represent the behaviour of the whole case statement.
 Because this behaviour function is itself not part of HOL, the case statement is informal and the variable in has no explicit relation to in (cf. Equation 1).

-Other related work includes [58, 19] which describe mapping VHDL into HOL and SDVS respectively.
-SILAGE has also been given a HOL semantics as above [27].
-In [47] behaviours of CASCADE descriptions are mapped into the Boyer-Moore and TACHE theorem provers.
-Recently Umbreit has used LAMBDA to map VHDL programs onto formally defined ML descriptions [57].
+Other related work includes [79, 25] which describe mapping VHDL into HOL and SDVS respectively.
+SILAGE has also been given a HOL semantics as above [34, 2].
+In [63] behaviours of CASCADE descriptions are mapped into the Boyer-Moore and TACHE theorem provers.
+Eveking uses the LOVERT system to check the equivalence of SMAX HDL circuit descriptions [23, 24].
+Recently Umbreit has used LAMBDA to map VHDL programs onto formally defined ML descriptions [77].